emmericp/MoonGen/README.md

 # Architecture

 MoonGen is basically a Lua wrapper around DPDK with utility functions for packet generation.
 Users write custom scripts for their experiments.
-Users are encouraged to make use of hard-coded setup-specific constants in their scripts.
+It is recommended to make use of hard-coded setup-specific constants in your scripts.
 The script is the configuration, it is beside the point to write a complicated configuration interface for a script.

 The following diagram shows the architecture and how multi-core support is handled.